With over 11 million Twitter followers, Sushma Swaraj was most followed foreign minister in the world

 With over 11 million Twitter followers, Swaraj was most followed foreign minister in the world

 New Delhi, Aug 07: Former External Affairs Minister and senior BJP leader Sushma Swaraj passed away on Tuesday after a massive cardiac arrest.
-With over 11 million followers on Twitter, Swaraj was one of the world's most popular woman political leaders on social media.
+With over 11 million followers on Twitter, Swaraj was one of the world's most popular women political leaders on social media.

 Swaraj was also the most followed foreign minister in the world.